-WorkSafe New Zealand, Accident Compensation Corporation and the Ministry of Business, Innovation and Employment ('the agencies') have undertaken all reasonable measures to ensure the information contained in this publication is reliable, but makes no guarantee, express or implied, of its accuracy, correctness, or completeness.
-The agencies may change, delete, add to, or otherwise amend the contents of this document at any time without notice.
+WorkSafe New Zealand, Accident Compensation Corporation and the Ministry of Business, Innovation and Employment ("the agencies") have made every effort to ensure the information contained in this publication is reliable, but makes no guarantee of its completeness.
+The agencies may change the contents of this document at any time without notice.
+Refer to website for latest version.

 This document is a guideline only.
-It should not be used as a substitute for legislation or professional advice (including but not limited to legal advice).
-The agencies accept no liability for any action taken on the basis of information in this document, or for any errors or omissions.
+It should not be used as a substitute for legislation or legal advice.
+The agencies are not responsible for the results of any action taken on the basis of information in this document, or for any errors or omissions.